Noriko Sakai: Biography

 Noriko Sakai was born in Fukuoka, Fukuoka Prefecture, Japan.
 She made her debut as an idol singer in 1986.

 Sakai released her first single, "Otoko no Ko ni Naritai" (男のコになりたい) on February 5, 1987, nine days short of her sixteenth birthday.
 Over 40,000 copies of the single were sold.
 In the early years of her career, she used the nickname Nori-P (のりピー), although around the mid-1990s she started to distance herself from it.

 She ventured overseas in the 1990s to Taiwan to shoot VITALON P beverage commercials, as well as holding concerts which received praise.

 Sakai returned to the public attention after 1993, where she received recognition for her acting in Hitotsu Yane no Shita as Kashiwagi Koyuki.
 In 1995, she acted in Hoshi no Kinka (Heaven's Coins) as Aya Kuramoto, also singing the theme song "Aoi Usagi" (碧いうさぎ) which became her best selling album to date.

 By the end of 1998 she organized the Asian concert tours throughout Taiwan, mainland China, Singapore, South Korea, Malaysia, Indonesia, Thailand and other countries in the regions.

 Personal life

 On December 28, 1998, she suddenly held a press conference, announcing her marriage to Yūichi Takasō (高相 祐一, Takasō Yūichi).
 She and Yūichi have one son, born on July 17, 1999.

 Return to the entertainment industry

 In January 2000, after the birth of her son, Sakai made a comeback to showbiz, and gradually took on roles in movies, drama and advertising.
+In 2003 she starred in honor film Ju-On: The Grudge 2 as Kyoko Harase.
 Sakai's popularity in Japan is not outstanding, but she has considerable supporters in Hong Kong, Taiwan and mainland China.